-Read this candid and full book review of Spare by Prince Harry for all the unfiltered, thought-provoking details about this bestselling memoir, including a quick summary, quotes, pros and cons, takeaways, an honest opinion on whether it’s worth it, frequently asked questions, and pairings.
+Read this candid and full book review of Spare by Prince Harry for all the unfiltered, thought-provoking details about this bestselling memoir, including a quick summary, pros and cons, takeaways, an honest opinion on whether it’s worth it, frequently asked questions, and more.

-Spare just may be the most anticipated book of the year, as it was written by one of the most famous and controversial people in the world (with a ghostwriter), and it offers a truly unprecedented look into the lives of British royalty.
+Spare was one of the most anticipated books of its year, as it was written by one of the most famous and controversial people in the world (with a ghostwriter), and it offers a truly unprecedented look into the lives of British royalty.

 I read this memoir as an audiobook, narrated by Prince Harry, the Duke of Sussex himself, and I definitely recommend this format as a more immersive reading experience for such a personal book.

 The purpose of this review of Spare by Prince Harry is not to give you a full recitation of the book’s contents, but rather to help you decide whether to read it yourself and/or to get more information about it if you did already read it.

 Quick Summary (Without Spoilers)

 In Spare, Prince Harry, the Duke of Sussex, gets personal on everything from his mom, the late Princess Diana, and the lifelong grief he experienced after her death, to the long road of events that led to his brother, Prince William, becoming his archnemesis; difficult conversations he had with his father, King Charles, and his grandmother, Queen Elizabeth throughout his lifetime; his time in the British military; his disdain for the British media; and of course, his controversial marriage to Meghan Markle and becoming a father to Archie and Lillibet.